In this tutorial you will learn how to migrate your existing build scripts to the new FAKE 5 dotnet-core version.

 - This will be the only Version available in FAKE 6

 Upgrading to FAKE 5 is a multi step process and has various manual steps in between.
+If you do these steps out of order it will be a lot harder for you to migrate the script successfully.
 Here are the steps:

-- Regular update to FAKE 5.
+Update to legacy FAKE 5.
 This should not be breaking.
 If it breaks you please open an issue.

 Change to the new version of FAKE 5.